UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 sample base on the different project purpose.
 We provide some example noise on [GitHub](https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/tree/master/datasets), but we cannot upload full datasets due to the limitation of upload size.

 #### Experiments Setup
 The blow figure shows the environment of noise sample generation.
-To  generate noise is the sample, out settings of this experiment is:
+To  generate noise is the sample, our settings of this experiment is:
 * software media player: Groove Music (Window 10), volume setting 4/100
 * speaker: SoundLink Mini II (Bose), volume setting 100/100